CMSgov/ab2d-website/_pages/claims-data-details.md

 Extensions referring to identifiers will have the following structure:

-- The FHIR Identifier Extension URL is always the same: [http://hl7.org/fhir/StructureDefinition/elementdefinition-identifier](http://hl7.org/fhir/StructureDefinition/elementdefinition-identifier)
+- The FHIR Identifier Extension URI is always the same: http://hl7.org/fhir/StructureDefinition/elementdefinition-identifier
-- Identifier Currency Code Extension URL: [https://bluebutton.cms.gov/resources/codesystem/identifier-currency](https://bluebutton.cms.gov/resources/codesystem/identifier-currency)
+- Identifier Currency Code Extension URI: https://bluebutton.cms.gov/resources/codesystem/identifier-currency
 - The URL code identifies whether the MBI is currently in use or a historical value.
 - The MBI Identifier System is always the same: http://hl7.org/fhir/sid/us-mbi.
 - The identifier will be located at: extension.valueIdentifier.value.